data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

 We welcome any administrative and organisational help you can offer!
 Please get in touch via [email](mailto:xgov-data-ethics@proton.me).
 We'd especially like to hear from people who are new to the Civil Service and from groups usually under-represented in data science.

-### I'd like to lead a session on a particular topic
+### I'd like to lead a session on a particular topic or book

 Brilliant!
 Please reach out to us via [email](mailto:xgov-data-ethics@proton.me) and we can set this up with you.

 ## Communicating

-We primarily use our [newsletter](https://xgovdataethics.substack.com/) to communicate with interested Data Science practitioners across government.
+We primarily use our Substack [newsletter](https://xgovdataethics.substack.com/) to communicate with interested Data Science practitioners across government.
 Sign up to hear about upcoming events.